hertze/FinishingTouches/README.md

 		"actions": [["35mm ISO 3200 (3600 Monochrome)", "The Film Grain 3600 Monochrome.atn"]]
 	}

 The keyword `bw` is set in Lightroom (or Bridge).
-When Finishing Touches finds this keyword in an image file it runs the action `35mm ISO 3200 (3600 Monochrome)` for images with a 2x3 aspect ratio.
-It also resizes this images to 3600px on the short side.
+When Finishing Touches finds this keyword in an image file with a 2x3 aspect ratio it resizes this images to 3600px on the short side and then runs the action `35mm ISO 3200 (3600 Monochrome)`.
 Note where you need the quotation marks and the square brackets around the actions.
 All library objects but the last one needs a comma after the closing `}`.

 When you want to change to a different action, copy the first value (i.e. **35mm ISO 3200 (3600 Monochrome)**) directly from the actions palette.
 The easiest way to get the second value (i.e. **The Film Grain 3600 Monochrome.atn**) is to select the actions folder, click on the hamburger menu of the actions palette, choose **Save** and copy the filename with the **.atn** ending.